yaarilab/Maccac_VDJbase_Processing_Bayesian_genotype_24_6/README.md

 2. heavy_chain (yes/no)
 3. chain - (IGHV/IGLV/IGKV)
 4. Reference set files for IG*V, IG*D, and IG*J alleles in fasta format for the right chain.
-5. auxiliary_data and custom_internal_data for the right chain.

 ### Output:

-1. The aligned repertoire with the personal reference set.
-2. The aligned repertoire with the init reference set.
+1. The aligned repertoire with the init reference set.
-3. A genotype reports
+2. A genotype reports
-4. A log files
+3. A log files
-5. An ogrdb statistics report for the init aligned repertoire
+4. An ogrdb statistics report for the init aligned repertoire
-6. An ogrdb statistics report for the final aligned repertoire
-7. pipeline_statistic.csv - table of pass and fail reads for some of the steps.
+5. pipeline_statistic.csv - table of pass and fail reads for some of the steps.

 ### Docker images: